Zhao-HZ/compilation_assignment2/README.md

 No other libraries are included in these source codes.

 Introduction of each file:
-- `dfa.py`: contains the implementation of the deterministic finite automaton.
+- `dfa.py`: contains the implementation of deterministic finite automaton.
+- `ndfa.py`: contains the implementation of non-deterministic finite automaton.
 - `test.py1`: test file in assignment 1.
 - `test.py2`: test file in assignment 2.